ilcato/homebridge-fibaro-home-center/README.md

 # Latest release notes

 ### Version 1.5.2
++ Added the ability to have device with the same name in the same room (in the Fibaro configuration).
+It doesn't break compatibility with automation.
 + Now you can enter Home Center / Yubii Home IP directly in "url" field in config.
 Field "host" is deprecated and will be removed in the future.

 ### Version 1.5.1